 3. Start your day by doing the task that you most resist doing.
 Do it first thing in the morning (instead of spending your whole day thinking that you should be doing that thing) and you’ll feel like you’ve already accomplished the most important thing of the day, and the rest of the day is plain sailing!
 Believe me, you’ll feel like a superhero when you stick to your plan get it done first thing.

-4. When you sit down to do your daily task, make sure you can do it uninterrupted.
+4. When you sit down to do your daily task, make sure you can’t be interrupted.
 Get rid of all distractions.
 If you are on a computer, don’t have anything else on the go apart from the tools/software you need for the task.
-Unplug your landline phone, turn off your mobile phone and do anything else to ensure that you won’t be disturbed.
+Unplug your landline phone, turn off your mobile phone and do everything else to ensure that you won’t be disturbed.
 If you have family members who are likely to interrupt you, tell them how important it is that you get this thing done.

 The hardest part is starting